loqusion/typix/docs/recipes/using-typst-packages.md

 [expand the source tree]: ../recipes/specifying-sources.md#expanding-a-source-tree
 [filter certain files]: ../recipes/specifying-sources.md#source-filtering

+If the imported module imports any packages, those packages must be specified using one of the methods documented in this chapter.

 If you need to fetch an unpublished Typst package from a GitHub repository instead, see below.